 FIU Modesto A. Maidique Campus, College of Business Complex

-Join the Steven J. Green School of International and Public Affairs and the Václav Havel Program for Human Rights and Democracy for a discussion of the complex questions surrounding the role of memory in our public discourse regarding conflict and reconciliation.
+Join the Steven J. Green School of International and Public Affairs and the Václav Havel Program for Human Rights and Diplomacy for a discussion of the complex questions surrounding the role of memory in our public discourse regarding conflict and reconciliation.

 FIU Wertheim Performing Arts Center, 10910 SW 17th St, Miami